 A lot of our customers are concerned because typically many cloud and DevOps teams want to run fast and nimbly.
 And what often ends up happening when you are running too fast is that people can implement certificates and keys that are out of compliance with centralized security policies.
 Like issuing self-signed certificates in a DevOps environment.
 And that’s really one of the things that we have been helping customer do is keep the central security team in control of which certificates are compliant or non-compliant.

 The bottom line

-is that it’s really important for financial services firms to begin to focus on gaining the visibility, intelligence and automation that will help them drive machine identity protection across their business.
+is that it’s really important for financial services firms to begin to focus on gaining the visibility, intelligence and automation that will help them drive machine identity management across their business.
 To do this, it’s important that they get a platform or solution in place that’s going to handle all this now.
 But they’ll also need to be prepared as things becomes increasingly more complicated as the speed increases and as the scale starts expanding beyond what we can imagine today.
-Machine identity protection is a new space but it’s critical for protecting the keys and certificates within financial services.
+Machine identity management is a new space but it’s critical for protecting the keys and certificates within financial services.